MADISON WELLNESS COMMITTEE

 The Healthy Schools Program has been designed to reduce duplication of efforts and assist with coordination.
 If the school already has a group that meets to address student and staff health including School Wellness Committee healthy eating and physical activity, this group can also take on the role of guiding the implementation of the Healthy Schools Program Framework of Best Practices.

 Who decides what the school wellness committee will work on?

-Through the six step process included in the Healthy Schools Program, the committee will determine needs and interests of students and school staff.
+Through the six-step process included in the Healthy Schools Program, the committee will determine the needs and interests of students and school staff.
 The Framework Criteria that is the foundation of the Healthy Schools Program provides best practice guidance on what types of actions and programs can be implemented to make healthy eating and physical activity accessible and enjoyable.

 Celebrations and Rewards

 All foods and beverages served and offered on the school campus during the school day and extended school day will meet or exceed the USDA Smart Snacks in School nutrition standards including through: